 More information: www.facebook.com/CasaLaFamilia.Vilnius

 If you’ve got a sweet tooth, I have good news for you.
 There is a family friendly coffee place with vegan deserts and vegetarian & vegan hot sandwiches called Chaika.
+It’s one of my very favourite places to eat out in Vilnius with kids.

 Actually there are two Chaikas in Vilnius.
 One in Totoriu street and the other in Pylimo street.
 Personally I like the staff and location more in Totoriu street, so that is the one we keep returning to.